mkosaka1/ASD_Traits_Predicting_Age/README.md

 ## Process

-1) See project_regression.ipynb: Using the dataset, Toddler Autism dataset July 2018.csv from Kaggle, I cleaned the data, conducted necessary EDA and created three multi-linear regression models using feature selection methods:
+1) See **project_regression.ipynb**: Using the dataset, Toddler Autism dataset July 2018.csv from Kaggle, I cleaned the data, conducted necessary EDA and created three multi-linear regression models using feature selection methods:

-        A) Using questions A1-A10 from QChat-10 to predict age
+        - Using questions A1-A10 from QChat-10 to predict age
-        B) Using interactions of questions A1-A10 from QChat-10 to predict age
+        - Using interactions of questions A1-A10 from QChat-10 to predict age
-        C) Using individual characteristics to predict age
+        - Using individual characteristics to predict age

-2) See project_hypothesis_test.ipynb: Then based off my results from the linear regression models, I conducted three hypothesis tests:
+2) See **project_hypothesis_test.ipynb**: Then based off my results from the linear regression models, I conducted three hypothesis tests:

-        A) Independent samples t-test between Sex on QChat-10 scores: results were not significant.
+        - Independent samples t-test between Sex on QChat-10 scores: results were not significant.
-        B) Independent samples t-test between toddlers who were/were not born with Jaundice on QChat-10 scores: results were not significant.
+        - Independent samples t-test between toddlers who were/were not born with Jaundice on QChat-10 scores: results were not significant.
-        C) One way ANOVA between ethnicities on QChat-10 scores: results were significant between White European and Asian.
+        - One way ANOVA between ethnicities on QChat-10 scores: results were significant between White European and Asian.